 Stable isotope ratio analysis (SIRA) is a scientific method used in verifying the geographic origin of timber.
 It involves measuring chemical elements in wood samples and comparing them.

-The elements found in wood harvested from one location can have statistically different compositions of chemical elements than wood of the same species growing in another location.
+The elements found in wood harvested from one location can have statistically different compositions of chemical elements than the wood of the same species growing in another location.

 Often in combination with other methods, this analysis is being used to help verify the origin of wood in international supply chains.
 It can also help suppliers of wood products provide proof origin.